November 14, 2017

 Front, left to right: Ava, Luka

-The season of giving has begun, and Ronald McDonald House Charities (RMHC) Toronto is a fantastic organization to donate to.
+The season of giving is here, and Ronald McDonald House Charities (RMHC) Toronto is a fantastic organization to donate to.
 Don’t believe us?
 Who better to tell you how impactful our House is than the children staying here.
 We interviewed students at the RMHC Toronto School, and here are their responses.

 How long have you been staying here?